Sawgrass Mills: Overview

+Designed in the shape of an alligator, Sawgrass Mills opened in October 1990 as the third Landmark Mills mall (and flagship) developed by Western Development Corporation.
+The mall has been expanded multiple times since then.
+There are over 400 retail outlets and name brand discounters, and a hotel operated by AC Hotels by Marriott located on-property.

-The mall is named after saw grass, Cladium mariscus subsp. jamaicense, a very common plant in the Everglades.
-The mall's west Broward location was part of the Everglades before human development, and is less than a mile from the extent of the Everglades that is still present (just beyond the nearby Sawgrass Expressway/State Road 869).
+Because of its size, Sawgrass Mills is divided into three parts: the main mall, The Oasis, and The Colonnade Outlets; the latter two are outdoor segments connected to the mall.
+It is named after saw grass, Cladium mariscus subsp. jamaicense, a very common plant in the Everglades.
+The mall's west Broward location was part of the Everglades before human development and is less than a mile from the Everglades (just beyond the nearby Sawgrass Expressway/State Road 869).